BardicDefense/purple-hack/README.md

 When on a journey, a party may try to find food in the wilds rather than rely on rations purchased in a settlement.
 The party may choose to fish, forage, or hunt.

-If the party attempts to find food as they travel, the default difficulty of the check is Very Hard (17+).
-If the characters devote a whole day exclusively to finding food, without travel or rest, the difficulty is Daunting (11+).
+If the party attempts to find food as they travel, make a Survival check.
+If the characters devote a whole day exclusively to finding food, without travel or rest, they gain a +2 bonus to the check.
 A single check is made for the entire party.
-A character with The Fieldcraft feat has an easier time finding food, and makes the check one tier easier.

 ### Fishing